Support the AAP and the Draft SEIS

 AAP Draft SEIS Comments and Concerns

-The AAP team has reviewed the BLM's draft SEIS and has identified numerous areas of concern and incomplete analyses
+The AAP team has reviewed the BLM's draft SEIS, identifying numerous areas of concern and incomplete analyses.
+Our

-that inaccurately imply numerous potential impacts that are unlikely to occur through the project.
-Below are the
+deficiencies imply potential impacts that are unlikely to occur from the project.
+Below are some highlights of these

 - The BLM's Draft SEIS should only be evaluating the areas of federal land where BLM has jurisdiction.
 The